pe7er/hCaptcha/README.md

 This hCAPTCHA plugin is available in two versions:
 - one version for Joomla 3.8 to 3.10
-- and one version for Joomla 4.
+- and one version for Joomla 4 and 5.

 ## Instructions